Certainty-equivalent adaptive MPC for uncertain nonlinear systems: Problem setup and proposed approach

 with measurement noise $v_k\in\mathbb{R}^{\nx}$.
-Ideally, the state should lie in a desired set $x_k\in\mathbb{X}$, although we allow for temporary violations.
-In this work, we focus on polytopic\footnote{ For general closed sets $\mathbb{X}$, the standard penalty in~\eqref{eq:ell} needs to be replaced by the point-to-set distance $\|x\|_{\mathbb{X}}^2$.} sets:
+Ideally, the state should lie in a desired polytopic\ifbool{arxiv}{\footnote{ For general closed sets $\mathbb{X}$, the standard penalty in~\eqref{eq:ell} needs to be replaced by the point-to-set distance $\|x\|_{\mathbb{X}}^2$.}}{} set